Information for healthcare professionals

 This book has chapters on family accounts, the history of JHD, the clinical phenotype, neuropathology, molecular mechanisms, mouse models, other polyglutamine disorders, the diagnostic challenge, treatment of JHD, psychosocial issues, challenges in assessment.

-The HDA has also collected a number of articles from medical journals on Juvenile Huntington's disease.
-A list can be obtained from the Care Adviser for Juvenile HD.
+The HDA has also collected a number of articles from medical journals on Juvenile Huntington’s disease.
+A list can be obtained from the Specialist JHD Adviser.

 Support from other healthcare professionals

-You can gain further information, advice and support from the HDA's team of Regional Care Advisers and the Care Adviser for Juvenile Huntington's disease.
+You can gain further information, advice and support from the HDA’s team of Specialist HD Advisers and the Specialist JHD Adviser.
 They may also be able to provide a training session for your team on JHD, if this is needed.

 It may also be possible to put you in contact with other healthcare professionals who have cared for someone with Juvenile HD.
 If you are interested in talking to someone about any issues, then please contact the HDA.
-Also, if you are a healthcare professional who has cared for someone with JHD and wouldn't mind talking to other professionals who are in a similar situation, then the care adviser for Juvenile Huntington's disease would be happy to discuss this with you.
+Also, if you are a healthcare professional who has cared for someone with JHD and wouldn’t mind talking to other professionals who are in a similar situation, then the Specialist JHD Adviser would be happy to discuss this with you.